polterguy/polterguy.github.io/dashboard/index.md

 ## Your cloudlet is an AI agent (MCP)

 Every Magic cloudlet can act as an AI agent through its built-in [MCP server](/tutorials/how-to-connect-the-mcp-server/).
 Connect an orchestrator AI - such as Claude, Claude Code, Cursor, or Codex - to your cloudlet, and it can discover and invoke your endpoints as tools, query your databases, generate new Hyperlambda, and even build new tools for itself on demand.
 As soon as the MCP module is installed, the dashboard's landing page shows your MCP URL together with a _"Copy MCP URL"_ button.
+If the MCP or OAuth plugins are _not_ yet installed, the landing page instead shows a _"Turn this cloudlet into an AI agent"_ card, installing both plugins for you with a single click.
 This is the preferred way to work with Magic - you orchestrate, and the AI builds and runs your backend for you.

 ## The landing page